eftakhairul/precise64/README.md

 ----
 1.0

-Doname to this project
+Donate to this project
 ----
-[Donate] - Donate through paypal
+[Donate] - Donate through paypal or credit card

 License
 ----